Rednexie/iettnext/README.md

-# betteriett – Istanbul Public Transport Companion
+# nextiett – Istanbul Public Transport Companion

 [🇹🇷 Türkçe](./README.tr.md)

-betteriett is a feature-rich, open-source mobile application built with Expo and React Native, designed to make Istanbul's public transport system more accessible, informative, and user-friendly.
+nextiett is a feature-rich, open-source mobile application built with Expo and React Native, designed to make Istanbul's public transport system more accessible, informative, and user-friendly.
 Below, you'll find a detailed breakdown of the application's core features and how they benefit users.

 ---